digital-asset/daml/docs/source/tools/sandbox.rst

 - ``--contract-id-seeding=<seeding-mode>``.
-The Sandbox will use the seeding mode `<seeding-mode>` to seed the generation of random contract IDs.
+The Sandbox will use the seeding mode `<seeding-mode>` to seed the generation of random contract identifiers.
 Possible seeding modes are:
   * ``no``: The Sandbox uses the ``deterministic`` scheme.
   * ``strong``: The Sandbox uses the ``random`` scheme initialized with a high-entropy seed.
 Depending on the underlying operating